-14/00117/FUL: Change of use of land to use for siting of six holiday lodges at The Woodyard, Homesford.
+14/00133/FUL: Three Pitch Site at The Woodyard, Homesford.

 Please find below my response to the consultation concerning the above proposal.
-These comments will be taken to the World Heritage Site Conservation and Planning Panel for verification tomorrow (27 March).
+These comments will be taken to the World Heritage Site Conservation and Planning Panel for verification in June.